 The next scene shows Tanaka visiting his younger sister, Mitsuko (Mitsushima Hikari) who is jailed for child abuse.
 The encounter is devoid of 'genuine' emotions as if both have no familial attachments.
 There is something 'uncanny' about the meeting...

 Tanaka works as an investigative journalist and requests his editor to pursue a year-old crime that involves the brutal murder of a family of three.
 The editor, who is privy to Tanaka's personal tragedy, gives his go-signal despite other pending, more controversial newsworthy articles.
-He calls friends, office mates and acquaintances of both victims, the father (Koide Keisuke) and mother (Matsumoto Wakana) to trace back personal history and clues.
+Tanaka then calls friends, office mates and acquaintances of both victims, the father (Koide Keisuke) and mother (Matsumoto Wakana) to trace back personal histories and clues.